Crime shows these days are nothing but drama. When was the last time Luther made you laugh? Or Hannibal cracked a smile?

 Moonlighting

-Audiences fell for Cybill Shepherd and Bruce Willis as a couple of sleuthhounds whose Aaron Sorkin-like rapid-fire banter dominated the small screen in the late ’80s.
-The Hollywood Foreign Press was just as smitten, as the show won three Golden Globes throughout its run.
+Audiences fell for Maddie Hayes (Cybill Shepherd) and David Addison (Bruce Willis), a couple of sleuthhounds whose Aaron Sorkin-like rapid-fire banter dominated the small screen in the late ’80s.
+As rife with sexual tension as it was mystery, the series followed suddenly bankrupt former model Maddie as she joined David at one her her tax write-off businesses, the Blue Moon Detective Agency.
+The Hollywood Foreign Press was clearly smitten with the premise and the chemistry, as the show won three Golden Globes throughout its run.

 Cagney & Lacey

-Before Rust and Marty, there was Cagney and Lacey.
-Actresses Sharon Glass and Tyne Daly played a pair of congenial detectives whose working friendship spilled into life outside the precinct.
+Before Rust and Marty there was Cagney and Lacey.
+Actresses Sharon Gless and Tyne Daly played a pair of congenial detectives whose working friendship spilled into life outside the precinct.
 Together, the real-life duo brought home the Emmy for best lead actress in a drama six years in a row.

 21 Jump Street